AND gate: Symbols

 There are three symbols for AND gates: the American (ANSI or 'military') symbol and the IEC ('European' or 'rectangular') symbol, as well as the deprecated DIN symbol.
 Additional inputs can be added as needed.
-For more information see Logic gate symbols article.
+For more information see the Logic gate symbols article.
 It can also be denoted as symbol "^" or "&".

 The AND gate with inputs A and B and output C implements the logical expression $C = A \cdot B$.
 This expression also may be denoted as $C=A \wedge B$ or $C=A \And B$.